ziglang/zig/deps/lld/docs/NewLLD.rst

   InputFile is a superclass of file readers.
   We have a different subclass for each input file type, such as regular object file, archive file, etc.
-  They are responsible for creating and owning SymbolBodies and InputSections/Chunks.
+  They are responsible for creating and owning Symbols and InputSections/Chunks.

 * Writer

   The writer is responsible for writing file headers and InputSections/Chunks to a file.
 It creates OutputSections, put all InputSections/Chunks into them, assign unique, non-overlapping addresses and file offsets to them, and then write them down to a file.

 * Driver